duedil-ltd/mesos_cookbook/README.md

 ## Recipes

 ### default
-The default mesos recipe will run mesos_v2::install.
+The default mesos recipe will run mesos_pkg::install.

 ### install
 The install recipe installs the specified version of the mesosphere mesos